⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 Gamification elements

-According to suggestions from game developers, game dynamics is a combination of players’ (learners’) behavior and their emotions which are created by game mechanics, and by interaction with other players (learners).
-Game dynamics gives players a reason to keep on playing or learning.
+Game developers suggest that game dynamics combines players’ (learners’) behavior and emotions, which game mechanics and interaction with other players (learners) create.
+Game dynamics motivates players to continue playing or learning.

 Gamification elements